 Intervals are the basis of harmony and harmony is important to us as musicians, composers, and music producers.
 This article will discuss what intervals are and tips on how to use them in compositions.

 A Single Note Holds A Lot Of Information

 - We can determine the pitch in both Hertz and in letter name.
 Is the note an A, or maybe an F#?
 Does it have a fundamental frequency of 220 Hz, or maybe 370 Hz?

-- How much emphasis there is on the note.
+- How much emphasis is there on the note?
 Is the viola playing staccato, pizzicato, legato?
 Is there an envelope filter on that synth or bass?

 More Notes, More Information